Have you experienced HSP decision paralysis? Read on to understand the cause and cure for this painful and all-to-common HSP experience.

-Sensitive people (HSPs) are deep thinkers.
-We take in more information from our environment than non-HSPs, and we meditate and ponder on it, both consciously and unconsciously.
-This HSP trait is called depth of processing.
+Highly sensitive people (HSPs) are deep thinkers.
+We take in more information from our environment than non-HSPs, and sort, digest, and react to it in a deeper way.
+This aspect of the HSP trait is called depth of processing.

-With lots of information coming in and lots of processing going on, you’d think decision-making would be a piece of cake for us.
+Given that we have so much information coming in and so much processing going on, you’d think decision-making would be a piece of cake for us.
 But it isn’t.
-In fact, I’ve never met an HSP unfamiliar with that dreaded mind state, “paralysis by analysis.”
+Many HSPs are all too familiar with the dreaded mind state known as “paralysis by analysis.”

-At our best, our thinking and our action are like a Möbius strip—a ribbon of paper twisted once and joined end-to-end so its two sides flow in a single seamless surface.
-But “paralysis by analysis” tears the strip, breaking the flow between our thinking and our actions and marooning us on the thinking side.
+When we are at our best, our thoughts and our actions flow into one, just like a Möbius strip—a ribbon of paper, twisted once and joined end-to-end so its two sides flow in a single seamless surface.
+But “paralysis by analysis” tears the strip.
+This breaks the flow between our thinking and our actions, marooning us on the “thinking side.”

-How is it possible that we have exceptional decision-making resources at our disposal, yet find it so challenging to use them?
-What is it about decisions that makes you freeze, like a deer caught in the headlights when a decision looms?
-To answer these questions, let’s start by taking a look at your decision-making history.
+How is it possible that you can have exceptional decision-making resources at your disposal, yet find it so challenging to use them?
+What is it about decisions that makes you freeze, like a deer caught in the headlights of an oncoming car?
+We’ll look for answers in your decision-making history.

 Remembering your early decision-making experiences

-Are there decision-related moments that stand out in your memory?
-Perhaps you were pushed by people or circumstances to override your HSP “pause to check” habit altogether, bypassing your natural tendency to observe a situation for a while before engaging directly in it.
+- You were pushed by people or circumstances to override your “pause to check” habit altogether.
+That is, you bypassed your natural tendency to observe a situation for a while before engaging directly in it.
 You made a decision with no pause and no reflection, and it didn’t go well.

-Or perhaps you had a chance to pause and to reflect, but you ignored or dismissed your fears, with scary results.
-In The danger of overriding your HSP “pause to check” habit, I describe the minor catastrophe that resulted when I ignored my fears in my seventh-grade gym class, and nearly broke my neck.
+- You had enough time both to pause and to reflect, but you ignored or dismissed your fears.
+I did that in my seventh-grade gym class, and nearly broke my neck.
 This incident left me convinced that if I felt any fear at all, it was not safe to act—a belief that handicapped my decision-making ability for years.

 Whatever the source of your decision-making challenges, it’s important to understand how much your conditioned responses can hamper you.
-Decision stress can send you into a mild state of trauma where elevated hyper- or hypoarousal impairs the function of your pre-frontal cortex.
-Then you experience the “deer in the headlights” feeling I mentioned earlier.
+Decision stress can send you into a mild (or not-so-mild) state of trauma in which elevated hyper- or hypoarousal impairs the function of your prefrontal cortex.
+This causes the “deer in the headlights” feeling I mentioned earlier.

 Rumination vs introspection

-First, let’s take a look at the thinking that tightens the knots in your paralyzed brain.
-It is called rumination.
+First, let’s take a look at the thinking that ties knots in your brain, leaving it paralyzed.
+We will call this rumination.

 Merriam-Webster tells us that to ruminate is “to go over in the mind repeatedly…rumination implies going over the same matter in one’s thoughts again and again but suggests little of either purposive thinking or rapt absorption.”